 What is now changing in the marketplace

-First, we think it’s important to state that these products are not a skylight product.
-They do not provide natural light and is simply a solar powered LED.
+First, we think it’s important to state that these products are not an actual skylight product.
+They do not provide natural light and are simply a solar powered LED.
 This is a very new, non-regulated market and we are already starting to see a huge number of overseas imports that any business can sell.

-Prices of these solar “skylights” range from $50 – $650 and as with all solar powered products the price impact will mainly be subject to quality of the panel.
+Prices of these solar skylights range from $50 – $650 and as with all solar powered products the price impact will mainly be subject to the quality of the panel.

 These new solar skylights are trying to compare their products to a “traditional skylight” when really, they should be trying to compare their product to a “light globe”

 A Standard LED light globe can be fitted into about any light fixture, so let’s look at the cost.
 To find a solar skylight that will provide adequate performance similar to any LED light globe you should be expected to pay a minimum of $250.
 At this low price, your warranty will be approximately 1-3 years.
-Now comparing this against two 10W LED bulb of which would cost $39 (each) in total to buy and run over 10 years. (as per the Australian government)
+Now compare this against two 10W LED bulbs of which would cost $39 (each) in total to buy and run over 10 years (as per the Australian government).